Speculative Sampling

 .

-Using Draft model approach with Triton Inference Server
+Using Draft-Target-Model approach with Triton Inference Server

 Draft model approach is supported since TensorRT-LLM-0.7.0 (using two separate Tritonserver to maintain draft and target model respectively), but has significant optimization in TensorRT-LLM-0.10.0 (using one Tritonserver with Business Logic Scripting, BLS).